Horace Hogan: World Wrestling Entertainment (2002)

 In 2002, Bollea was signed to a developmental contract by World Wrestling Entertainment.
 He was assigned to the Ohio-based Heartland Wrestling Association development territory.
 In September, Bollea was recalled to the main roster, wrestling dark matches for the SmackDown brand.
 He remained with WWE until being released later that month.
 Following his release, Bollea wrestled briefly on the independent circuit before retiring from professional wrestling to work in the construction industry.

 Personal life

-Bollea is the son of Alan Bollea, brother of professional wrestler Terry "Hulk Hogan" Bollea, making him Hogan's nephew.
+Bollea is the son of Martha Alfonso (1944–1978) and Alan Bollea (1947–1986), brother of professional wrestler Terry Bollea better known as Hulk Hogan, making him Hogan's nephew.
 Bollea's parents separated when he was a child.
-In 1986, his mother, Martha Alfonso, was murdered by her boyfriend, and his father died of a drug overdose.
+In 1978, his mother, Martha Alfonso, was murdered by her boyfriend, and his father died of a drug overdose in 1986.
 Bollea has two sisters.

-The late professional wrestler Michael "Mike Awesome" Alfonso was Bollea's cousin.
-The duo were childhood friends, with Bollea encouraging Alfonso to wrestle and helping him secure a job with World Championship Wrestling in the late 1990s.
+Professional wrestler Mike Awesome was Bollea's cousin.
+The two were close as children, with Bollea encouraging Awesome to wrestle, and later helping him secure a job with World Championship Wrestling in the late 1990s.